Skip to content

 The same Pennsylvania execution requirements (20 Pa.C.S. § 2502) apply to your primary estate plan documents, but if you hold real estate in New Jersey, you may need separate documentation or a second probate process in that state.
 For many Bensalem families, a revocable living trust becomes a strategic tool to consolidate assets and avoid multi-state probate complications.
 Cross-state families also need clear beneficiary designations on retirement accounts and life insurance, which pass outside probate and prevent confusion.

 If your situation involves earning income in Philadelphia while living in Bensalem, retirement accounts from a Philadelphia employer, or property ownership across state lines, see our probate planning page for more details on addressing these specific concerns.
-We also offer divorce services in Bensalem for families navigating separation and custody matters.
+We also offer divorce services in Bensalem for families going through separation and custody matters.

 Many Bensalem residents own their homes outright, and the home is their largest asset.
 When a home is the primary asset and passes through probate, it can create delays and costs.
 A trust-based plan transfers the home to beneficiaries outside probate, saving time and the public disclosure that comes with the Bucks County Register of Wills process.